-- 1. explain the winding, warping, sizing, drawing-in, denting and knotting process. - 2. describe the working principles of various loom mechanisms. - explain the various principles of weft insertion in shuttleless looms and modern weaving. - 4. explain the elementary features of woven design and explain the construction of different elementary weaves with appropriate diagrams - 5. illustrate the design of dobby, jacquard, mock leno and pile fabrics.
+- 1. Explain the winding, warping, sizing, drawing-in, denting and knotting process. - 2.
+Describe the working principles of various loom mechanisms. - 3.
+Explain the various principles of weft insertion in shuttle less looms and modern weaving. - 4.
+Explain the elementary features of woven design and explain the construction of different elementary weaves with appropriate diagrams - 5.
+Illustrate the design of dobby, jacquard, mock leno and pile fabrics.